bramlefebvre/frenetic_neural_networks/README.md

 The starting point for the implementation of Manoussakis's algorithm is in the file step_1/find_hamilton_cycle.py

+The starting point for the implementation of the algorithm for eliminating cycles that don't contain a pattern vertex is in the file step_1/eliminate_cycles_outside_pattern.py

 The starting point for the implementation of the algorithm for frenetic steering is in the file step_2/execute_learning_step/algorithm_3/algorithm_3.py